|George Washington in 1796|

-In the very lively presidential election 1800 Adams and his fellow Federalist, Charles Pinkney stood against the Republicans, Jefferson and Aaron Burr.
-Adams lost narrowly to Jefferson by 65 to 73 electoral votes.
+In the very lively presidential election 1800 Adams lost narrowly to Jefferson by 65 to 73 electoral votes.
 New York cast the decisive vote but Jefferson owed his victory to the South’s inflated electorate, which counted slaves as three-fifth of whites.
 Burr became his vice president.
 The election might have been dubious in many respects but it marked the first peaceful transfer of power from one party to another.

 Jefferson was re-elected in 1804.
 The election followed the ratification of the Twelfth Amendment to the Constitution, which specified that the electors were to vote separately for the president and vice-president.
 Jefferson, who had never trusted Burr, dropped him from the ticket in that election

 The most important achievements of Jefferson’s presidency concerned the expansion westwards.
 He used his influence to bring Ohio into the Union in 1802.
-In 1803 he purchased Louisiana and in 1804 he sent out of the Lewis and Clark expedition.
-His second term, however, was less successful.
-In response to the failure of both France and Britain to respect American neutrality he launched an embargo on exports that only served to hurt the economy of the northern states.
+In 1803 he purchased Louisiana and in 1804 he sent out of the Lewis and Clark expedition (see subsequent blog posts).

 The War of 1812In 1808 Jefferson announced his intention to retire from politics and his Republican successor James Madison of Virginia easily won the election of that year.
 In June 1812 the resentments caused by Britain’s continued pressing of US servicemen erupted into war.